+Please mark your [X] votes as indicated in this example

+A vote FOR ALL nominees is recommended by the Board of Directors.

+FOR ALL WITHHELD FROM ALL

+1. Election of Directors ГЛ []

+(page 1) LJ LJ

-[X] Please mark your votes as indicated in this example A vote FOR ALL nominees is recommend ded by the Board of Directors.
-FOR ALL 1.
-Election of [] Directors (page 1) WITHHELD FROM ALL [] FOR ALL EXCEPT the following nomine e(s): PLEASE DO NOT FOLD OR PERFORATE THIS CARD IMPORTANTPLEASE MARK, SIGN, DATE AND RETURN THIS CARD PROMPTLY IN THE ENCLOSED ENVELOPE.
+FOR ALL EXCEPT the following nominee(s):

+PLEASE DO NOT FOLD OR PERFORATE THIS CARD

+IMPORTANT--PLEASE MARK, SIGN, DATE AND RETURN THIS CARD PROMPTLY IN THE ENCLOSED ENVELOPE.
 THANK YOU.

 Space limitations for the Annual Meeting make it necessary to limit attendance to stockholders.
-"Street name" holders wishing to attend need to bring to the Annual Meeting a copy of a brokerage statement reflecting stock ownership as of February 28, 2000.
-Signature of Stockholder Date , 2000 NOTE: If acting as attorney, executor, trustee, or in other representative capacity, please sign name and title.
+"Street name" holders wishing to attend need to bring to the Annual Meeting a copy of a brokerage statement reflecting stock ownership as of February 26, 2001.

+Signature of Stockholder Date , 2001 NOTE: If acting as attorney, executor, trustee, or in other representative capacity, please sign name and title.